Creating K-12 Pathways

 The Ohio Foreign Language Association (OFLA) continues its work at the state level to raise awareness and implementation of the Seal.

-How the Ohio Seal of Biliteracy Will Serve Ohio Students & Reasons for Multiliteracy
+How the Ohio Seal of Biliteracy Serves Ohio Students and Reasons for Multiliteracy

-Natural progression for Ohio.
-We have moved to proficiency based teaching and assessment in recent years.
+- Natural progression for Ohio.
+Ohio has moved to proficiency based teaching and assessment in recent years.

-- Ohio is currently a leader in foreign language teaching.
-We are admired throughout the US.
-We need to also be in the forefront of the Seal of Biliteracy.
+- Ohio is currently a leader in foreign language teaching and needs to also be in the forefront of the implementation of the Seal of Biliteracy.

-- Our students are competing at major universities against others who have the seal.
+- Ohio students are competing at major universities against others who have the seal.

-- Global citizens require knowledge of languages and cultures
+- Global citizens require knowledge of many languages and cultures.

 - Biliteracy is a tool for students to be successful in their chosen profession.

-- Can raise the level of English for ELL students.
+- The SEAL can raise the level of English for ESL students.

 Of particular interest is working to incorporate pathways in languages regarded as “critical”.
 The United States declares a language as “critical-need” if the demand for professionals fluent in the language cannot currently be met.
 “Critical” is also referenced in accord with areas of the world where the United States is significantly involved economically or defensively and has high demand for individuals who can communicate effectively with the nationals.
 The Defense Language and National Security Education Office (DLNSEO) promotes and programmatically supports sustained foreign language study at the kindergarten through 12th grade (K-12) levels to improve foreign language proficiency outcomes in critical languages, as there is a severe shortage of US citizens graduating from high school with foreign language proficiency and in-depth knowledge of other cultures and regions.
 Cincinnati Public Schools currently offers instruction in five of the languages identified as critical.

 - Korean (James N. Gamble Montessori HS)